Adorable Homemade Teddy Bear Childrens Cakes and Decorating Tips

 Use two cupcakes for ears (rounded side up).
 Then one cupcake cut off to use the flat part for the nose.
 I added a chocolate chip in the nose and 2 chips for the eyes.
 I also added a real bow and used decorator icing for the words and outline.

 I like making childrens cakes.
-I made this Bear cake for my son’s first birthday.
+For my son’s first birthday, I made this Bear cake.
 I got the idea from birthdayexpress.com (they have good ideas for childrens cakes), but they had a girl teddy bear, and I needed a boy.

 So with some slight modifications, I made this creation.
 I used two cake mixes.
 The first, I baked in four greased and floured bake pans: a 1-1/2 quart casserole, a 10 oz. custard cup, and two 6-oz. custard cups.
 The second mix, I baked in a 7×11 inch pan, and the rest as cupcakes.